-4 Following an amendment to Brambles' constitution which was approved by shareholders at the 2010 AGM, it is no longer necessary for the managing director of Brambles to stand for re-election.
-Tom Gorman holds the role of managing director, but is referred to by the title of Chief Executive Officer.
+3 Following an amendment to Brambles' constitution which was approved by shareholders at the 2010 AGM, it is no longer necessary for the managing director of Brambles to stand for election or re-election.
+Graham Chipchase holds the role of managing director, but is referred to by the title of Chief Executive Officer.